-Crime and Education Workgroup Focus: Decrease violent crime within the NPZ and ensure children (Pre-k to 12th grade) have quality early childhood experiences through mentorship and continuing education opportunities.
+Crime and Education Workgroup Focus: Decrease violent crime within the NPZ and ensure children and young adults have quality early childhood experiences through mentorship and continuing education opportunities.

 (III.)
 Workforce Focus: Support NPZ residents age 16 and older as they pursue degrees or certifications above a high school diploma that enable them to obtain middle-skill jobs and increase economic activity in the community.